hoai97nam/telegram_bot/README.md

 Repository is separated in to many purposes such as:

-- Scrape members from customed group.
+:white_check_mark: Scrape members from customed group.
-- Add members after scraping from previous step to specify group.
+:white_check_mark: Add members after scraping from previous step to specify group.
-- Add members after scarping to channel.
+:white_check_mark: Add members after scarping to channel.

 Additional content: